fzero/lhl-lectures/w7d2-rspec-feature-testing/README.md

 - Runs tests when master is updated
   - If tests pass, deploys to production
 - Continuous integration PLUS deployment

-## Integration Testing

-- Testing the overall product
-  - How units integrate with each other
-- Fake (headless) browser
-  - PhantomJS (npm)
-  - Selenium
-    - Separate piece of software
-  - DOM traversal
-  - Fill in forms
-  - Click on links
-- Capybara
-- Test for presence for elements / text on the page

-Disadvantages:

-- Difficult to write tests that fully test a behaviour
-- Difficult to write tests that cover edge cases
-- TIME
-  - Each test has to launch a brand-new browser instance
-- When test fails, far more time to troubleshoot
-  - Dumping out a lot of HTML for debugging
-- More brittle applications are more likely to cause testing problems
-- Harder to write specific test cases
-- Harder to "hide" business-logic layout on page

 ## Methods for Integration Testing